CAIDA/catalog-data/README.md

 # panda-solutions
 Until we have a full database solution to storing PANDA solutions.
 This will work as a location for storing the the solutions in a machine parsable fashion.

+Topics:
+- Introduction to PANDA
+- Introductino to Internet Data

 Possible questions:
 - How do I calculate the customer cone size of an ASN?
 - What is the current packet size distribution?